As the old saying goes— a picture is worth 1,000 words.

 He looks so deep in thought— probably drafting up his next billion dollar business plan.
 This represents so perfectly what HE DOES.

 Or how about Lauren Bush Lauren, CEO, and founder of FEED?:

 A hint of her company’s brand peeks out from her FEED bag.
 She’s on a mission to save the world and this photo speaks to that.

-Try different outfits and play around with the background colour!
+Try different outfits and play around with the background color!

 At the end of the day, the only DOs and DON’Ts you should keep in mind are:

-You can even apply these same concepts across your other social sites.
+You can even apply these same concepts across all your other social sites.